-(25) Discourse Ranking (i) In the room is a cat Bruce (ii) The cat is in the carton.
-Bruce (iii) The cat will never meet our other cat, Bruce > Albert (iv) because our other cat lives in New Zealand.
-Albert, Bruce (v) Our New Zealand cat lives with the Cresswells.
-Albert, Bruce (vi) And there he'll stay, because Miriam would Albert > Bruce (vii) be sad if the cat went away.
-Albert > Bruce important for the resolution of anaphorical pronouns.
-However, it seems that it is less important for anaphorical definite NPs.
-Moreover, it is not clear how the Praguian approach integrates the descriptive material of the NPs in questions.
-This becomes relevant in cases where we have more than one individual of the same kind, like in sentence (iii).
-The anaphorical reference in sentence (iv) is possible because the definite NP contains the description "other cat", which identifies only one cat.
+- (25) Discourse Ranking - (i) In the room is a cat Bruce - (ii) The cat is in the carton.
+Bruce - (iii) The cat will never meet our other cat, Bruce > Albert - (iv) Because our other cat lives in New Zealand.
+Albert, Bruce - (v) Our New Zealand cat lives with the Cresswells.
+Albert, Bruce - (vi) And there he'll stay, because Miriam would Albert > Bruce - (vii) Be sad if the cat went away.
+Albert > Bruce

 This salience ranking can be represented in the following schema, which goes back to Hajicová (1993, 77).
 The mechanism used there is more fine-grained since it also considers the topic-focus structure of the text.
-This is especially
+This is especially important for the resolution of anaphoric pronouns.
+However, it seems that it is less important for anaphoric definite NPs.
+Moreover, it is not clear how the Praguian approach integrates the descriptive material of the NPs in questions.
+This becomes relevant in cases where we have more than one individual of the same kind, like in sentence (iii).
+The anaphoric reference in sentence (iv) is possible because the definite NP contains the description "other cat", which identifies only one cat.